cdervis/vscode-pi/README.md

 - Allow microphone access for VS Code in your OS privacy or audio settings.
 - On unsupported platforms, the microphone button explains that dictation is unavailable.
 - To collect troubleshooting logs, enable `pi.diagnostics.enabled`, reproduce the issue, then run **pi: Export Diagnostics Log...** and include the exported file with your report.

-## Feedback

-Please feel free to provide feedback and/or report issues here on GitHub.
-The extension is currently in a prerelease phase and I appreciate your feedback, as it can help steer the extension in the right direction for all of us.

 ## Diagnostics